hoseungme/about.hoseung.me/src/pages/Experience/contents/viva-republica/en.md

 Toss is leading fintech superapp has monthly 13M+ users in South Korea, and my role is:

-- Building products for users aged 7 to 18.
+- Building products for users aged 7 to 18, in Teens Team.
   - Developing and maintaining whole web products have monthly 170M+ users.
   - Finding out technically improvable points and improve them.
   - Finding out improvable points affect productivity for whole team and improve them.